-Measurement errors in finding fiducial points can be overcome via statistical means, by which the set of rigid transformations are estimated based on the most probable location of (ground-truth) fiducial markers.
+Measurement errors in finding fiducial points can be overcome via statistical means, by which a rigid transformation is estimated based on the most probable location of fiducial markers.
 Once registration accuracy has been properly met, precise measurement can then follow by combination of image processing and mathematical modeling of the measured bone.
-For reconstruction purposes, like hip joint replacement, surgeons benefit from the accurate simulation of the functionality of a hip joint implant’s rotation and other degrees of freedom on the individual patient’s bone, e.g. over x-ray scan images.

-Early registration systems in orthopedic implemented simple paired point matching.
-These algorithms relied on simple solution of a mathematical relationship between points but yielded insufficient accuracy.
+Early registration in orthopedics implemented simple paired point matching.
+These algorithms relied on a simple solution of a mathematical relationship between points but yielded insufficient accuracy.
 Coupled with surface matching, the accuracy of registration was improved.
 However, both techniques did not receive wide clinical acceptance.
 Other approaches include the calibration of (intraoperative) fluoroscopic and ultrasound images by feature and point intensity-based matching.
-Trade-off for registration should include, in addition for accuracy, the feasibility of acquiring landmark points for registration in a minimally invasive and radiation-free manner.
+Trade-offs for registration should include, in addition to accuracy, the feasibility of acquiring landmark points for registration in a minimally invasive and radiation-free manner.

-Correct match between imaging modalities and the fabricated implant is crucial for the short and long-term success of orthopedic surgeries.
+A correct match between imaging modalities and the fabricated implant is crucial for the short and long-term success of orthopedic surgeries.
 With the increased incorporation of computer-vision and image processing techniques into the surgical planning and simulation process, the likelihood of success is on the rise.
 For these ends, computerized measurement tools have been constructed to perform crucial measurements.
-Semi or fully automated measurement tools have been constructed successfully by engineers of RSIP-Vision for over two decades.
-At RSIP Vision, we build computer-vision-based tools for measurement in semiconductors, tile industry and microscopy applications, always adhering to the strictest accuracy.
+Semi or fully automated measurement tools have been constructed successfully by engineers of RSIP Vision for over two decades.
+At RSIP Vision, we build computer vision based tools for measurement in both medical and non-medical applications, always adhering to the strictest accuracy standards.